etaskr/coding-task/README.md

 Note that you need to provide the API key in order for to test the forecaster.io lib service.

 ## Improvements
-Given more time I would like to have included:
+Additions/improvements I would have liked to have included:
 * Refactor App and AppContainer state logic using a Flux pattern (Redux) to remove state and props coupling between parent and child components
+* Finish server unit tests
 * Add React Unit and E2E tests
 * Better FlowType integrations with custom declarations